sieut/sieutsoi/_posts/2025-07-14-homelab-pains.markdown

 *This might be a fire hazard*
 {:.image-caption}

-P/S: I later learned from my father, who is closer to being a real engineer than I am, that underpowered electrical devices may just be... underpowered?
+P.S.: I later learned from my father, who is closer to being a real engineer than I am, that underpowered electrical devices may just be... underpowered?
 And that may not affect their life?

 But hey, this did it.
 I had an OS on my homelab.
 I use [Proxmox](https://www.proxmox.com/en/products/proxmox-virtual-environment/overview), btw.
 This fact will be relevant in the next section.